vigneshksaithal/noteassist/README.md

 2. Play the video or lecture you want to take notes on.
 3. Click "Stop" when you're done recording.
 4. Your notes will be automatically generated and displayed.

-## Contributing

-Contributions are welcome!
-If you have suggestions or improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to the developers of Svelte, SvelteKit, and TailwindCSS for their amazing frameworks.
-- Special thanks to Highlight AI for providing the audio processing capabilities.